scrungus/ZeroTetris/README.md

 ### 3.2.
 Building more environments

-More custom Gym environments with different observation spaces and reward functions can be implemented easily.
+The user can implement more custom Gym environments with different observation spaces and reward functions easily.
 To add more environments to `gym_simplifiedtetris.register.env_list`, ensure that they inherit from `SimplifiedTetrisBinaryEnv` and are registered using:

 ```python
 register(